-Written input received from the following members: This section is used to document the names of the IEP team members who were excused from the IEP Team meeting and submitted information to the IEP team in writing before the meeting as well as information received in writing from other school personnel.
-Excusal from attendance applies only to the following team members: Regular education teacher, special education teacher, LEA representative, and other individual who can interpret implications of evaluation results.
+the following team members: Regular education teacher, special education teacher, LEA representative, and other individual who can interpret implications of evaluation results.
 Excusal is agreed upon via the Parent Consent to Excuse Members from Attending the IEP Team Meeting form.
-If an IEP team member has been excused he/she is not to sign that they have attended.
+If an IEP team member has been excused the member is not to sign that they have attended.